toto850105/rappor-docker/README.md

 Rstudio server
 ---
 The server is on port 8787
-User rstudio:rstudio to login in
+Use rstudio:rstudio to login in